karnkaul/tardigrade/README.md

 #### TickAttachment

 Abstract attachment that exposes `virtual void tick(DeltaTime) = 0`, called every frame by the owning `Entity`.
+Also exposes a customizable `int order` for the owning entity to sort attachments before ticking them.

 #### RenderAttachment

 Abstract tick attachment that exposes `virtual void render(RenderTarget const&) const = 0`, called every frame by the owning `Entity`.
-Also exposes a customizable `int m_layer` for optional sorted drawing.
+Also exposes a customizable `int layer` for the owning scene to sort attachments before drawing them.
+Sets `order = tick_order_v` (default `100`) in `setup()`: this enables all render attachments on an entity to be ticked after all its tick attachments, by default.
+(Don't forget to call `RenderAttachment::setup()` in overrides!)

 ### RenderTarget